Pilot Python Elimination Program

 The South Florida Water Management District Governing Board is taking aggressive action to protect the Everglades and eliminate invasive pythons from its public lands.

 The Governing Board approved a pilot monetary compensation program to incentivize a limited number of public-spirited individuals to kill pythons.
 The program gives participants unprecedented access to SFWMD lands in an effort to remove these destructive snakes, which have become an apex predator in the Everglades.

 - News Release: SFWMD Python Hunters Surpass 100 Snakes Eliminated – May 17, 2017

 - Video: Presentation to SFWMD Governing Board – March 9, 2017

 - Presentation to SFWMD Governing Board: Python Pilot Program – March 9, 2017 [PDF]

 - News Release: SFWMD Governing Board Takes Action to Protect the Everglades – March 9, 2017

-The District will select 25 participants to work with land managers to implement the program from April 1 through June 1.
-Each participant will be provided with procedural instruction and field identification guides.
-Access will be given to SFWMD lands infested with pythons in Miami-Dade County.
+Each participant was provided with procedural instruction and field identification guides.
+Access has been given to SFWMD lands infested with pythons in Miami-Dade County.
 Participants will be paid: